-I’ve always done that thing where I want to hang onto everyone for dear life, even if they clearly don’t like me anymore.
-I want to be who they need so that they will stay by my side forever.
+I’ve always done that thing where I want to hang onto everyone for dear life, even if they clearly don’t want to hang onto me.
+I have clung to people in an attempt to get them to stay by my side forever.
 The truth is, the natural process of life will give us friends in phases and seasons and that’s ok.

 Whatever you do during this time, don’t question your shift to a higher way of living.
 This part will be tough, but you will get through it and you’ll be thankful that you stuck with it.